DavidDu-Pont/HElib-timing/README.md

 ## Installation

 To compile, you must have HElib already installed on your system.
-The process is pure CMake.

 1. Create build directory: